wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Added new short code attribute "permissionmsg" to allow turning off the "You do not have sufficient permissions to access this data" message

 = 2.4 =
 * Now captures data from JetPack Contact Form
 * Added filter hook <a href="http://cfdbplugin.com/?page_id=747">cfdb_form_data</a> that can be used to change data before it gets submitted